Children and Family Support Worker

 At a Glance

-• Tasks: Support families and children in refuge through play sessions and domestic violence awareness.
+• Tasks: Support children and families affected by domestic violence through play sessions and awareness training.

 • Company: Join Birmingham and Solihull Women’s Aid, a leading charity fighting domestic violence for over 40 years.